mrsunshine/bookmarks-for-spotify/README.md

     NODE_ENV=development node bin/www.js

-## Build and deploy
+## Build / Deploy / Run

-The build and deployment is done by the makefile.
+The build and deployment process is done with **npm**.

-    Makefile
+Type

+    npm run

+ to see all available run scripts.

-Make all will:
+*deploy:prod* will:
  * create a new version
  * build the Sencha app for production
  * create and push git tag